2022 Guide on Format Partition in Linux [Step-by-Step Tutorial] - Qiling

 The terminal prints out a complete list of all the block devices along with information about them like:

 The lsblk command without additional options will not display the information about the device's file systems.
+This is because the default output of lsblk only shows information about block devices, such as disk partitions and devices, but does not include file system details.

 Format USB Linux